EPA dismisses dozens of key science advisers picked under Trump

 At times, the boards did push back against the Trump administration, such as when the Science Advisory Board determined that a major repeal of a water pollution rule did “not incorporate best available science.”

-In an interview earlier this month, Regan suggested that the agency may revisit those decisions on acceptable pollution levels.
+In a recent interview, Regan suggested that the agency may revisit those decisions on acceptable pollution levels.
 “We want to take a close look at ozone,” he said.
 “We want to take a look at all the NAAQS [National Ambient Air Quality Standards] that we believe are questionable.”

 Genna Reed, a senior analyst at the Union of Concerned Scientists, a research and advocacy group, said that reconstituting the panel will aid in any effort to bolster of air quality standards.